Langdon D. Neal, Chairman

 Kelly Bateman, Asst.
 Executive Director

-With this system, any eligible military/overseas voter with a valid Federal Post Card Application on file with the Chicago Board of Elections is able to log in to access and mark his or her ballot.
+With this system, any eligible military/overseas voter with a valid Federal Post Card Application on file with the Chicago Board of Elections will be able to log in to access and mark his or her ballot.
 After completing this process, the voter then may print out the ballot and the supporting documents to mail the ballot and documents to the Chicago Board of Elections.

 - - - - - - - - - - - - - - - -